jwhitham/spdif-bit-exactness-tools/fpga/README.md

 control changes position, and indicate other events such as a loss of input signal.

-The front of the device is the rotary control, so when I refer to the "top row" of LEDs, I mean the row furthest from the buttons on the iceFUN module.
-Viewed from above, the "top left" button is the one closest to the "bottom left" LED.
+The front of the device is the rotary control, so when I refer to the "top row" of LEDs, I mean the top row as viewed from the front.
+This is the row furthest from the buttons on the iceFUN module.
+The "top left" button is the one closest to the "bottom left" LED.

 ![Photo from above](../img/above.jpg)